Skip to main content

 Transcript

 Kelley >> Welcome to the Beyond Ordinary Women Podcast.
 I am Kelley Mathews.
 And with me today is Kaitlyn Schiess.
 Kaitlyn is a friend from Dallas Seminary.
-I was long gone by the time she got there, but I went back on campus as a GTA and I actually interrupted a conversation she was having with Dr. Glahn, a mutual friend.
-And I learned later that that might have been the conversation where you guys were talking about you writing your first book.
+Although I was long gone by the time she got there, I went back on campus as a GTA.
+Actually I interrupted a conversation she was having with Dr. Glahn, a mutual friend.
+I learned later that might have been the conversation where you guys were talking about you writing your first book.
 Was that right?

 Kaitlyn >> Yeah.